The Apthorp: Form and facade

 The facade was designed as a variation of a three-story Renaissance palazzo.
 As such, the facade is divided horizontally into three sections: a three-story base, a seven-story shaft, and a two-story upper portion.
 The corners of the building, as well as the central sections of each elevation, contain vertically arranged quoins.
 The outermost bays are wider than the others on the facade and are flanked by the quoins.
 These outer bays, as well as horizontal string moldings, both articulate the otherwise rectangular mass.
 The facade contained 2,000 windows when the building was completed.
 Most of the windows on the facade are rectangular, but there are arched windows on the third, tenth, and twelfth stories.
 The facade retains many of its original design elements, but objects such as grilles, air-conditioner openings, and lights have been installed over the years.

-On the western and eastern elevations of the facade (respectively facing West End Avenue and Broadway), there is a three-story arch at the center, flanked by rusticated blocks.
+On the western and eastern elevations of the facade (respectively facing West End Avenue and Broadway), there is a three-story, arched porte-cochère at the center, flanked by rusticated blocks.
 The entrances contain elaborate wrought-iron gates with scrolled trellises, topped by gilded deer heads and stylized variations of the name "Apthorp".
 There are Corinthian-style pilasters on either side of each arch, which in turn are topped by oversized sculpted representations of women at the fourth story.
 In addition, the keystone of each arch contains a hooded head, while the spandrels on either side contain bas-reliefs of women.
+The entrances are also decorated with garlands.
 The ground-story facade has largely been converted to storefronts.